-Currently those benefiting from trade in endangered flora and fauna do not contribute to the cost of regulating and managing the trade.
+Currently businesses benefiting from the huge profits made from the trade in endangered flora and fauna do not contribute to the cost of regulating and managing the trade.
 The only payments made by businesses trading legally under CITES are for obtaining export permits.
 Those making all the profits – importers in wealthy countries – pay nothing in almost all cases.

-This would not be a problem if CITES and national governments were properly resourced to regulate the trade and monitor and enforce those regulations.
-CITES receives annual core funding of just US$6million to regulate and monitor the trade in 36,000 listed species.
-All enforcement activities and related costs fall on national governments and disproportionally on (mainly poor) exporting countries.
-With the legal trade worth over US$320billion pa and the illegal trade worth somewhere between US$100-250 billion pa, the current model for regulation is clearly not working.
+All enforcement activities and related costs fall on national governments and disproportionally on (mainly developing) exporting countries.
+With the legal trade worth over US$320 Billion pa and the illegal trade estimated to be worth somewhere between US$91-258 Billion pa, the current model for regulation is clearly not working.
+The question is Why?

 Wildlife trafficking is not a priority for national governments or customs anywhere in the world, so resourcing even in wealthy countries is minimal.
-The GEF, US, EU, Germany and World Bank have provided funding to governments to address the illegal wildlife trade at about USD $200million pa in recent years, but the illegal trade continues to grow faster than the world economy by factor of 2-3 (as reported by UNEP).
-Businesses importing CITES listed flora and fauna are ‘free riding’ on the system – they get all the benefits (and profits) and cover none of the costs.
+The GEF, US, EU, Germany and World Bank have provided funding to governments to address the illegal wildlife trade at about US$200 Million pa in recent years, but the illegal trade continues to grow faster than the world economy by factor of 2-3 (as reported by UNEP).

 Mechanisms For Industry Contribution